 - Dexmethylphenidate (Focalin, Focalin XR)

 - Methylphenidate (Concerta, Daytrana, Metadate, Methylin, Ritalin, Quillivant)

 Work with your doctor when it comes to treating ADHD safely without falling into the dark hole of substance abuse.
 Together you can decide if ADHD medications are safe for you.
 Your doctor may want to run a few tests to see if you have conditions that might not mix well with ADHD drugs.
 For instance, they can check to see if you have high blood pressure, an irregular heartbeat, or other kinds of heart disease.
 Other conditions might bump up your risks from ADHD drugs.
 Tell your doctor if you have one of these:

 Treatment for Prescription Stimulant Abuse

 There is that chance of going dependent on the stimulants, which in turn becomes an addiction.
-At Evoke Wellness MA, we can get your life back.
+At Evoke Wellness at Cohasset, we can get your life back.
 We rely on evidence-based treatment to help you through the recovery process.
 We provide different forms of therapy to help you gain long-lasting recovery.
 Each person that comes through our doors receives an individualized treatment plan as recovery is not a one size fits all approach.
 Don’t hesitate to contact us today if you or a loved one struggles with prescription stimulant abuse or any other addiction.